scottvr/pbngen/README.md

     python extract_pbngen_meta.py your_output_file.svg
     ```

-<<<<<<< HEAD
-The script will then print out all the PbNgen-specific key-value metadata pairs it discovers within the specified file, giving you a quick and easy way to verify or recall the generation parameters.
 =======

 The script will then print out all the PBNgen-specific key-value metadata pairs it discovers within the specified file, giving you a quick and easy way to verify or recall the generation parameters.

->>>>>>> c7656ea43093b8689d5590a774d1d9112d8af2ad
 -----

 ## Tips for Best Results